ColinKennedy/tree-sitter-disassembly/README.md

-- Add "line" rule.
-Or a similarly named rule
- - Group all of the components within it
-- Need to allow `;` as a comment
+- Add docstrings to scanner.c
- - jmp label ; This is also valid
+- Get all tests to pass

 # tree-sitter-disassembly
 This library parses disassembly text using